-Poland’s president tests positive for coronavirus
+Poland’s President Tests Positive For Coronavirus

-Poland’s President Andrzej Duda has tested positive for coronavirus, an aide said on Saturday, as the country faces a record rise in cases.
+Poland’s President Andrzej Duda has tested positive for coronavirus, an aide said Saturday, as the EU country faces a record rise in cases and mass protests despite a ban on public gatherings intended to stem infections.

+Duda is the latest in a string of leaders to have been diagnosed with the virus, including US President Donald Trump, British Prime Minister Boris Johnson and Brazil’s President Jair Bolsonaro.

+All have recovered and aside from the diagnosis, the 48-year-old Duda is believed to be in good general health.

 “Ladies and Gentlemen, as recommended President @AndrzejDuda was tested yesterday for the presence of coronavirus.
 The result turned out to be positive.
 The president is fine,” Blazej Spychalski, secretary of state in the president’s office, said on Twitter.

-While it was unclear when Duda was infected, he had attended an investment forum in Tallinn on Monday where he met with Bulgarian President Rumen Radev who later went into quarantine.
+While it was unclear when the Duda was infected, he attended an investment forum in Tallinn on Monday where he met Estonian President Kersti Kaljulaid and Bulgarian President Rumen Radev.

+Kaljulaid said on her Facebook page she tested negative for the virus after returning home from France on Friday.
+Radev had meanwhile cut short his visit to Tallinn on Tuesday go into quarantine in Sofia.

+Backed by Poland’s governing nationalist Law and Justice (PiS) party, Duda won a second consecutive term in office in July on the back of a campaign that included promises of continued generous social spending and attacks on Poland’s LGBT community.

-Poland went into a “red zone” lockdown on Saturday, including the partial closure of primary schools and restaurants.
+Poland went into a “red zone” lockdown on Saturday, including the partial closure of primary schools and restaurants along with a raft of restrictions tailored to stem infection while allowing more economic activity than during this spring’s more stringent anti-virus regime.

+But tens of thousands of Poles have taken to the streets in protest since Thursday when the EU country’s top court rendered a ruling that imposes a near-total ban on abortion in Poland.

+More protests are planned Saturday, when a five-person limit on gatherings comes into force under government anti-coronavirus guidelines.

-The move came as the EU country of 38 million people saw a new 24-hour record of 13,632 coronavirus cases on Friday.
+The country of 38 million people saw a near-record 13,628 new coronavirus cases over 24-hours as of Saturday

 Poles have been asked to work remotely if they can and primary schools are partially closed with only grades one to three attending classes.